Skip to Content

 attachment

-Deploying and Executing the Operations
+Deploying and executing the operations

 With both the operation to insert data to the Oracle interface tables as well as the EBS concurrency program operation fully configured, we are ready to deploy and execute the operations.